polygolf-lang/polygolf/README.md

 - merge several prints into one print (pretty much every language)
 - replace while loops with for loops (C, Java, etc)
 - replace temp variable with simultaneous assignment (Lua, Python, etc)
+- variable shortening (all languages): convert all variables to a single letter, to allow for more-verbose PolyGolf code
 - ...much more.
 We'll see what's useful when starting

 ## Implementation plan